skhanhub/twitter-search/README.md

 # twitter-search

-This project demonstrates how to build a URL shortening service.
-Users can paste any long URL into the form, and they will get back a shorter URL.
-The user can later use that shorter URL to fetch the same resource at any given time.
+This project demonstrates how to use twitter API.
+Users can search twitter using the web form.

 The application uses the following technologies: